westpa/tutorials/README.md

 If you are new to WESTPA, start off our suite of tutorials for WESTPA 2.0 \([Bogetti et al. 2023](https://doi.org/10.33011/livecoms.5.1.1655 )\).
 [Tutorials 7.1-7.4](https://github.com/westpa/westpa_tutorials) are our basic and intermediate tutorials.
 [Tutorials 7.5-7.10](https://github.com/westpa/westpa2_tutorials) are our advanced tutorials.

+If you decide to clone this repository using git in commandline, make sure to use `git clone --recursive https://github.com/westpa/tutorials` so you also clone the tutorial files submodules.

 ### Updating this repository

 This repository is linked to a specific commit of each tutorial repository using `git submodule` and updated weekly using a dependabot.
 To manually update the existing links to the newest commits, run `git submodule update --remote --merge` and push the commit to this repository.